zheniu/stochastic-cslr/README.md

 pip install git+https://github.com/zheniu/stochastic-cslr
 ```

+Also, please install `sclite` and put it in your PATH for evaluation.
+Please take a look at step 2 for instructions.

 ### 2. Prepare the dataset

 Download the RWTH-PHOENIX-2014 dataset here: [RWTH-PHOENIX-Weather 2014](https://www-i6.informatik.rwth-aachen.de/~koller/RWTH-PHOENIX/), unzip it and obtain the path to `phoenix-2014-multisigner/` folder for later use.

+Under the dataset folder, you can find a file `phoenix-2014-multisigner/evaluation/NIST-sclite_sctk-2.4.0-20091110-0958.tar.bz2`, this helps you install `sclite`, after installation, put `sclite` into your PATH for later evaluation.

 ### 3. Run a quick test

-You may download the script `test.py` for a quick test.
+You may download the script `quick_test.py` and put it directory you want for a quick test.

 ```
 python3 quick_test.py --data-root your_path_to/phoenix-2014-multisigner